 For now, you can find Brandt performing nightly all over Los Angeles and beyond.
 He always delivers a laid-back, offbeat, hilarious brand of comedy you are sure to enjoy.

-You’ll also see Joe Kwaczala in from L.A. and Kristina Hall who is known to make a crowd fling wasabi out their nose.
-As always there is delicious sushi and thirst quenching saki with a great staff and non-stop laugh with your host Jon Wilkins keeping this flowing.
+You’ll also see Olivia Schyling and Ben Duncan.
+As always there is delicious sushi and thirst quenching saki with a great staff and non-stop laugh with your host John Tole keeping this flowing.